 After surviving wounds he suffered in a battle with members of the Crow and Blackfoot tribes in 1809, Colter described a place of what?

-A: "Fire and brimstone" that most people dismissed as delirium.
+and brimstone" that most people dismissed as delirium.

 Over the next 40 years, numerous reports from mountain men and trappers told of boiling mud, steaming rivers, and petrified trees, yet most of these reports were believed at the time to be what?